HITECHCRIME/HC_OVERVIEW/README.md

 - lurking in the darkness
 - Avatar vibe

+## 'FUTURE MASKED WITH LIGHT' NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE
+[NFS19]
+- neon glows of ads on top of the world
+- consumption blinds the world to the truth of a dying world
+- spectrum blinds our reality
+- AR/XR tech used to deceive humanity
+- 'future masked with light' lyrics

 # Audiovisual IRL Experiences (Audio Universe Experience - livestream/live)
 Ideas for the visuals and setups for concerts.
 Could also be applied to live online concerts.
 - wall of death with a vertical "laser gate" pulsing and expanding to separate two groups of people.
 It lifts in the middle before the clash as the drop comes.